-This Group is intended to cover breaches of obligations placed on barristers under the BSB Handbook in relation to their clients.
-Panels should consider sanctions for other types of misconduct involving interactions with clients by reference to the relevant applicable Group, for example, B: Misconduct Group - Misconduct of a Sexual Nature or F: Misconduct Group -Misleading.
+This Group is intended to cover breaches of obligations placed on barristers under the BSB Handbook in relation to their clients or potential clients.
+Panels should consider sanctions for other types of misconduct involving interactions with clients by reference to the relevant applicable Group, for example, B: Misconduct of a sexual nature or F: Misleading.